imagej/imagej.github.io/pages/Bug_reporting_best_practices.md

 description: test description
 ---

-%Replace% HelpMenu %Replace% A bug report is a reproducible set of steps describing a problem.
+{% include menu-help %}A bug report is a reproducible set of steps describing a problem.
 They are a common communication medium between users and developers.
 Users willing to take the time to write helpful bug reports drive the development of ImageJ, making it a better product